atomix/atomix/README.md

 nodes in a cluster, CopyCat will ensure commands (i.e. `get`, `set`, and `delete`) are applied to the state machine in the order in which they're submitted to the cluster (log order).
 Internally, CopyCat uses a replicated log to order and replicate commands, and it uses leader election to coordinate log replication.
+When the replicated log grows too large, CopyCat will take a snapshot of the `@Stateful` state machine state and compact the log.

 ```java
 Log log = new FileLog("key-value.log");